thanpolas/deppy/README.md

-deppy
+Wrong Turn
 =====

-Wrong turn buddy, you are looking for mantri
+Wrong turn buddy, you are looking for [mantri](http://github.com/thanpolas/mantri)